s4007154/eventcatalogue-temp/README.md

 To replicate this issue, preform the following:

-1. Delete any files generated generated when testing for issue 1.
+1. Delete any files generated when testing for issue 1.

 2. Re-comment or delete the following lines in the [eventCatalogueCreation](eventCatalogueCreation.mjs) file as these are no longer needed.